cloudquery/cloudquery/website/pages/docs/reference/cli/cloudquery_tables.md

 cloudquery tables ./directory --format markdown
 # You can also specify an output directory.
 The default is ./cq-docs
 cloudquery tables ./directory --output-dir ./docs
 # You can also filter which tables are included in the output.
-The default is all, you can override it with --filter to include only tables referenced in the spec
+The default is all, use --filter=spec to include only tables referenced in the spec
 cloudquery tables ./directory --filter spec

 ```